simonevaccari/machine-learning-process/docs/inference-container.md

 | 11    | B11        | SWIR 1 (16)       |
 | 12    | B12        | SWIR 2 (22)       |

-As a preprocessing step, all selected assets are resampled to a uniform resolution of 10 meters.
+As part of the preprocessing, all selected bands are resampled to a consistent spatial resolution of 10 meters.

-The pipeline then proceeds with a sliding window approach: it reads and stacks small image chips from the selected bands in the order listed above.
-These chips are fed into a trained CNN model, which predicts the corresponding class for each chip.
+The pipeline then proceeds with a sliding window approach: it reads and stacks small image chips from the resampled bands (in the specified order), forming multi-band input arrays.
+These image chips are fed to the trained CNN model, which predicts the corresponding LC class for each chip.

-Finally, the application generates:
+At the end of the process, the application generates:
-- The classification prediction map (as a GeoTIFF mask)
+- The LC classification prediction map (COG mask)
 - A visual overview image
-- An updated STAC item containing metadata and references to the output files
+- An updated STAC Catalog and Item containing metadata and references to the output files.